 One major problem area going forward is Africa.
 Africa presents a special problem for several reasons.
 The two most critical problems are robust population growth and failure of the green revolution, that has ended hunger in other parts of the world, to penetrate into Africa to any significant extent.
 However, it is time for green revolution 2.0.
 The first version of this revolution has relied upon intensive agriculture employing manufactured fertilizers, pesticides, new crop strains, massive amounts of water for irrigation and mechanization.
 All of the components comprising green revolution 1.0 pose problems that need to be addressed in version 2.0.
 According to the New Scientist piece mentioned above, one solution is to develop an intensive and precision-based approach to agriculture.
 This would include new types of food crops relying on things like algae and genetically modified crops that require less use of pesticides, fertilizers and water.
 Further, such crops should not require expansion of the amount of land under cultivation.
 Version 2.0 should also employ technology to provide precision amounts of pesticide, fertilizer and water only to the plants that need it and only in the amounts needed (see an example of precision agriculture).
 Finally, while 2.0 needs to be adopted throughout agriculture, it especially needs to be implemented in the areas where the need is greatest and by the people in need.
 To do this successfully will require overcoming political, cultural and attitudinal obstacles.

 Another area that will surely become more problematic as we move deeper into this century, with growing population pressures, is farming animals for meat.
 This practice is a highly inefficient method of producing food.
 Animal farming uses more energy and water than growing crops like wheat or potatoes.
 Further, it puts significant amounts of the greenhouse gas methane into the atmosphere.
 The US DOE estimates that there is three times as much man-made methane as man made CO2 being released into the atmosphere.
 Sooner or later, efforts to reduce greenhouse gases will have to come to bear on methane and that means on animal farming.
 The worst offender is beef.
 Of popular meats probably the best environmental choice is poultry.
-If you want to make a personal contribution to reducing greenhouse gases, perhaps the best contribution you can make is to become a vegan, at least until cultured meat becomes viable.
+If you want to make a personal contribution to reducing greenhouse gases, perhaps the best contribution you can make is to become a vegetarian, at least until cultured meat becomes viable.

-We do not presently have a sustainable economy model, especially in the developed world.
+We do not presently have a sustainable economic model, especially in the developed world.
 Keeping everything as it is now leads to projections of a doubling of the demands above equilibrium by the end of the century or earlier.
 We may somehow manage to meet the needs of a world population that is expected to expand, at least until mid-century, if not to the end of the century.
 However, it is unlikely that we will reduce resource consumption to a sustainable level, even if we manage to cut in half resource consumption through greater efficiency while demand doubles or even triples.
 Likewise, it seems unlikely that we will be able reduce pollution of the environment to a sustainable level given the needs and demands of an expanding population.
 Perhaps, abundant additional resources can be obtained and processed off-planet.
 That would reduce pollution and lessen the strain on this planet’s resources and still permit a high standard of living for everyone.
 A scientist and science fiction writer, Ben Bova, wrote a book, The High Road, outlining such a plan several decades ago, but it did not garner much interest.
 Critics think this approach is not truly viable at present and they may be correct.
 However, plans exist to begin exploiting asteroids for resources.
-If not, then there is always the hope of salvation by new planet-based technology.
+If not viable, then there is always the hope of salvation by new planet-based technology.

 Assuming that we manage to survive until world population goes into decline, the next big problem is to determine what would be the most realistic economic model that would permit sustainable economies.
 I am not an economist and won’t even hazard a guess as to what such a model might be (an alternative model).
 I’m just an observer commenting on things as I perceive them.
 However, I think the model would need to accomplish at least three things.
 First, it would need to adequately meet the material needs of everyone, which I would define in terms of providing a level of resources necessary for good health.
 Second, it would need to provide the opportunity for everyone to have a constructive role in society, which could include what has traditionally been viewed as work but would not be limited to such activities.
 Third, there would need to be enough opportunity for flexibility in lifestyle to provide for individual differences and freedom of choice without placing unsustainable demands on the environment.
 A model of this sort is probably not a realistic goal for a world population anywhere near its current size and expanding.
 Thus, the model would need to be implemented to coincide with the low point in the predicted population implosion.
 Some estimates put that low point at a worldwide population of approximately five billion, which would be about half the maximum of 10-11 billion projected for the end of the century.
 Some studies suggest that the upper limit on population, consistent with attaining sustainability, is about 7.5 billion.
-A goal would be to hold population, once down, to between 5 and 7 billion people.
+The goal would be to hold population, once down, to between 5 and 7 billion people.
 A population that stays within this range is probably the best hope for a sustainable economy and a healthy environment.

 The second big problem is to get a large enough buy-in to such a model that it can be successfully implemented.
 On this point, I will hazard a guess that, when proposed, it is highly unlikely to be freely embraced by a majority, especially in the developed countries.
 In my view, for such a model to be freely embraced would require a significant shift in attitudes.
 For this to happen, I think there would have to be a change in the prevalent philosophy underlying the thinking of a significant percentage of the world population.
 The current philosophical underpinning of thinking for many people is materialism.
 While this has been a productive way of looking at the world for science and technology, it has a significant downside.
 Implicit in scientific materialism is the view that the universe and life within it came about accidentally and has no inherent meaning or purpose.
 At the level of the average individual, this leads to the bumper sticker philosophy of “The one who dies with the most toys wins.”
 In short, the average person, especially in developed countries, derives meaning and purpose from consumption and accumulation.
 As long as this is how many people find meaning and purpose in their life, there is no hope for acceptance of a model for a sustainable economy and healthy environment that ultimately depends more on cooperation rather than on competition.